aishwaryag31/Credit_Card_CT_Report/README.md

 - **Chip Usage Distribution**: Displays the transaction type (Chip, Online, Swipe).
 - **Job Type Revenue**: Highlights the contribution of different professions to revenue.

-This dashboard is a comprehensive tool for analyzing customer demographics and financial performance, providing actionable insights for better business decision-making.# Credit_Card_CT_Report